angristan/awesome-stars/README.md

 - [Secretmapper/combustion](https://github.com/Secretmapper/combustion) - Combustion is a sleek, modern web interface for Transmission
 - [khanhas/Spicetify](https://github.com/khanhas/Spicetify) - Spice up your Spotify client
 - [MathRobin/Never-Consent](https://github.com/MathRobin/Never-Consent) - Never consent to any GDPR consent management platform
-- [eramdam/BetterTweetDeck](https://github.com/eramdam/BetterTweetDeck) - A browser extension to improve TweetDeck with a lot of features
 - [quilljs/quill](https://github.com/quilljs/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility.
 - [i5ik/22120](https://github.com/i5ik/22120) - :classical_building: 22120 - NodeJS product to self-host the Internet with an Offline Archive.
 Like binaries? https://github.com/dosyago/22120/releases Similar to ArchiveBox, SingleFile and WebMemex, but gooderer.
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown